ExpressLRS/Docs/docs/hardware/spi-receivers.md

 A few Flight Controllers and AIOs have been released with ExpressLRS receivers on-board using SPI instead of a regular UART.
 This means you can build a more compact and lightweight whoop or nano longrange rig without the need for an external receiver.
 More of these flight controllers are coming into stores.

 Because these are SPI-based, the ExpressLRS Code came baked-in in the Betaflight 4.3.0-based custom-built firmware.
-These usually *doesn't* need to be updated.
-These Flight Controllers **will work** with any of the released ExpressLRS firmware.
+These usually *don't* need to be updated.
+These Flight Controllers **will work** with any released ExpressLRS firmware.

 ## Binding Procedure

-There are two ways to bind the receiver:
+There are two ways to bind the receiver, as shown below

 ### Standard bind procedure.